dnidever/dlnpyutils/README.md

  - basiclogger: return a basic logger to the screen and optionally a file
  - remove: delete multiple files and allow for non-existence

+ job_daemon:
+ This is a simple batch job manager.